 This place offers the only homestay experience on the Ho Chi Minh Trail motorbike tour 11 days.

 A town in the west part of Nghe An province, ~400km South of Hanoi.
 It is a stop on the Ho Chi Minh Trail/Road.
-In fact, Km 0 is in this district where original Ho Chi Minh trail starts.
-This is home to Kinh, Thai and Tho people.
+In fact, Km 0 is in this district where the original Ho Chi Minh trail starts.
+This is home to Kinh, Thai, and Tho people.

 Phong Nha – Ke Bang is a national park and UNESCO World Heritage Site in Bo Trach and Minh Hoa districts, Quang Binh province.
 This location is in central Vietnam, ~500 km south of Hanoi.
 The park was created to protect one of the world’s two largest karst regions with 300 caves and grottoes.
-In addition, it also protects the ecosystem of limestone forest in the north central coast of Vietnam.
+In addition, it also protects the ecosystem of limestone forests in the north-central coast of Vietnam.

 Phong Nha holds several world cave records.
 It has the longest underground river, as well as the largest caverns and passageways.
 Son Doong is a relatively recently discovered cave in the national park.
 Found by a local man and explored and publicly announced by the British cave scientists of the British Cave Research Association.
 In reality, it is the largest cave in the world.
 A boat ride on the Son river is a good way to relax and take in the beautiful view of this park.
 However, a tour to discover this cave is very expensive.
 In addition, you must book very long in advance.

 The capital city of Quang Binh province in central Vietnam.
 The city is on the old National Highway 1A. ~500km south of Hanoi.
 Dong Hoi has a 12km coastline with white sandy beaches such as Nhat Le, Da Nhay, and Ly Ho.
 During the Vietnam/American War, this was one of the most fierce battlefields.